References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 We do not decide where new runways should be built.
 The decision on where to develop additional runway capacity lies with Government, which is currently considering the Airports Commission's recommendations.

-We monitor air side security arrangements at UK airports to ensure they comply with UK and international security requirements for outbound passengers and cargo.
+We regulate security arrangements at UK airports, air carriers, cargo and in-flight suppliers to ensure that the relevant entities comply with UK and international security requirements.

-We do not regulate land side security arrangements at airports or security at airports outside of the UK, including for flights travelling back to UK airports.
-The UK Government leads on international aviation security matters, and also UK airport security policy, including setting the security standards for outbound passengers and cargo.
+We do not regulate security at airports outside of the UK, including for flights travelling to UK airports.
+The UK Government leads on international aviation security matters and UK airport security policy, including the setting of security standards.

 We provide permission for operators looking to use drones for commercial purposes, as well as providing advice to the general public and industry on how to fly drones safely and reduce any risk to aviation.